mlund/faunus/docs/_docs/topology.md

 Faunus supports density fluctuations, coupled to chemical equilibria with explicit and/or implicit particles via their chemical potentials as defined in the `reactionlist` detailed below, as well as in `atomlist` and `moleculelist`.
-The level of flexibility is very high and reactions can be freely composed.
+The level of flexibility is high and reactions can be freely composed.

 The move involves deletion and insertion of reactants and products and it is